SCE-Development/Clark/smci/README.md

   The SMCI module is intended for use as an ExpressJS sub-app by the main Node/Express (MEAN stack) server in server.js (i.e. the suggested use), but is a stand-alone module that can be used directly by software without going through a sub-app's restful endpoints.
 It is split into 9 categories that manage different elements of the MailChimp Mailing Service (described by the Forever Free Plan, above), each with their own RESTFUL api wrappers.

 Below is the documentation for all SMCI MailChimp API Wrappers organized into their 9 categories (i.e. sub-modules of the SMCI).
-Though these API wrappers provide software applications
+Though these API wrappers provide software applications the ability to manipulate the associated account's MailChimp Email System, the same operations can be done by using the [MailChimp Web Interface](https://login.mailchimp.com/)

   Categories listed with a _**stable**_ status are "stable", meaning that they are not expected to undergo drastic changes in the near future.